 Photography certificate programs are often offered at private and public colleges and universities, community colleges, design schools and trade schools.
 These programs typically require completion of 6-10 courses, and students gain significant hands-on experience with cameras and other technical equipment.
-Photographers can earn certifications that help validate their expertise, which can set them apart from the many competitors in this popular field.

 - Studio lighting